garrandall/popular-music-data/tracks/deuces-chris-brown-tyga-kevin-mccall.md

 Like Tina did Ike in the limo, it finally hit me
 I got a new chick, and she ain't you
 She Paula Patton thick, She give me deja-vu
-And all dat attitude i don't care about it
+And all dat attitude I don't care about it
-But all dat shit i do for her you gonna hear about it Breezy rep two up two down
+But all dat shit I do for her you gonna hear about it Breezy rep two up two down
 But i'm jus putting two up chucking up the deuce now

 I'm on some new shit
 I'm chuckin my deuces up to her
 I'm moving on to something better, better, better
 No more tryin to make it work
 You made me wanna say bye bye, say bye bye, say bye bye to her